ZigEmbeddedGroup/microzig/port/microchip/samd51/README.md

-# microchip-atsam
+# microchip/samd51

-HALs and register definitions for Microchip ATSAM devices
+HALs and register definitions for Microchip SAMD51 devices

-## What version of Zig to use

-0.11.0